jeffstang/biof501-pipeline_proteomics/README.md

 `data/reference`:

-- `metadata.csv`: contains information such as different IDs, sex, and treatments for the samples used for this demo.
-For this demo I selected 4 samples to subsample:
+- `metadata.csv`: contains information with fields including different IDs, sex, and treatments for the samples used for this demo (Control vs Il10 which is one of the ligands tested).
+For this demo I selected 4 samples to generate results for differential expression:

 ```
 geo_accession,sex,treatment,SRR_ID,sample_type